Johns Hopkins University Ranking

 Is Johns Hopkins a top 10 school?

 The Johns Hopkins University ranking in U.S. News is #9 in National Universities.
-The U.S. News college ranking lists also have John Hopkins ranking as #42 in Best Undergraduate Teaching.
+The U.S. News college ranking lists also have John Hopkins ranking as #13 in Best Undergraduate Engineering Programs.
 The Johns Hopkins ranking is also #16 in Best Value Schools.

 Each of the Johns Hopkins rankings in U.S. News will play a role in your understanding of college rankings in general.
 However, there exist other sources for Johns Hopkins University rankings as well.